jojo13572001/kurento-IPCam-H264/README.md

 # Description
   My Server Environment is AWS and browser endpoint is under home router, so I have to build up stun/turn server.
-  If you don't need, please skip stun/turn part bellow.
+  If you don't need, please skip stun/turn part bellow, you can use stund to check your NAT type.

 # Steps
 1. Launch turn server (AWS instance 1)